jgrowl/hegemon-py/README.md

 # hegemon
-A complete infrastructure management and orchestration framework built on top of ansible and docker
+An opinionated infrastructure management and orchestration framework built on top of ansible and docker

 ## Installation

 ### Dependencies
 - docker
 - pip

 ### Instructions
     pip install -r ./requirements.txt

 ## What is this?